Nat Shilkret: Compositions

+Shilkret studied music composition and orchestration with Pietro Floridia.
 He composed and arranged thousands of pieces.
 His best-known popular composition was "The Lonesome Road", first sung by co-writer Gene Austin, and later by Jules Bledsoe (dubbing Stepin Fetchit) in the final scene of the 1929 part-talkie film version of Show Boat, and recorded by more than two hundred artists.

 He composed the theme song "Lady Divine" for the Academy Award-winning film The Divine Lady in 1929.
 He also composed the theme song "Some Sweet Day" for the film Children of the Ritz in the same year.
 His composition "Jeannine, I Dream of Lilac Time" sold almost two million copies of sheet music and was also recorded by more than a hundred top artists.
 His Concerto for Trombone was premiered in 1945 by Tommy Dorsey, playing with the New York Symphony Orchestra, under the direction of Leopold Stokowski.